CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/help.md

 ## If you fail

 If you fail your project, you will usually get the chance to resit it, although depending on your circumstances, this may be during the summer vacation or in the next academic year.
-If you have Excepetional Circumstances agreed, this may be an uncapped resit, but without these, it will be capped so the pass mark is the highest mark you can get (40 for BSc, 50 for MEng).
+If you have Exceptional Circumstances agreed, this may be an uncapped resit, but without these, it will be capped so the pass mark is the highest mark you can get (40 for BSc, 50 for MEng).

 There is more information about resits on the [University resit page](https://www.bristol.ac.uk/students/support/academic-advice/outcomes/resits/).
 Decisions about resits are made by the Exam Board, and there is more information about their decisions [on this page](https://www.bristol.ac.uk/students/support/academic-advice/outcomes/).